Injured in a T-bone collision? You’re not alone. Our car accident attorneys are here to help.

 In Florida, drivers with the mandatory insurance policy requirements are covered by no-fault insurance, which automatically applies benefits in many car accident situations — regardless of who was at fault.
 In T-bone accidents, your own no-fault insurance benefits may pay for the damages and injuries you suffer under your Personal Injury Protection (PIP) policy.

 No-fault insurance benefits and other claims may cover compensation for the following:

 - Pain and suffering

 - Loss of wages

 However, there’s a limit to the amount you may be able to recover with no-fault insurance, and this amount may not cover serious injuries and damages.
 In addition, you may not be entitled to these benefits if the accident involved an uninsured driver.

 We Don’t Get Paid Unless You Win a Fair Settlement!

-Our firm understands that a T-bone car accident can leave you with heavy medical costs.
-You do not have to add more expense to your burdens.
-At the Law Offices of Tragos, Sartes & Tragos, we operate on a contingency fee basis, which means we only collect attorney fees if you are awarded compensation in a case.
-When you work with our car accident lawyers, you do not have to worry about up-front fees when retaining our effective legal counsel.
+We understand that a T-bone accident can leave you with burdensome medical costs.
+You don’t have to add more expense to your troubles.
+At the Law Offices of Tragos, Sartes & Tragos, we operate on a contingency fee basis, meaning we only collect attorney fees if you’re awarded compensation in a case.
+If we don’t secure a settlement for you, you won’t pay a penny for our services.
+When you work with our injury lawyers, you don’t have to worry about upfront fees when retaining our effective legal counsel.